Why study this course

 The MEng allows you to use the last two years to expand and strengthen your knowledge in electrical and electronic engineering.
 You will benefit from advanced learning in design and management and an appreciation of the techniques needed to manage and organise a multidisciplinary engineering design project.

-The added advantage of this MEng Electrical and Electronic Engineering (International) course is that one semester is spent studying engineering through the medium of English in a partner university overseas.
-They include universities in countries such as France, Germany, Italy, the USA, Australia, Canada and more.
+The added advantage of this MEng Electrical and Electronic Engineering (International) course is that one semester is spent studying engineering through the medium of English at one of our partner universities overseas.
+In the past, our students have visited universities in Australia, the United States, and New Zealand.

 The course is reviewed annually with input from our industrial partners to ensure that the modules taught are at the cutting edge and reflect the current state of the industry.

 - A thorough grounding in the fundamentals of electrical and electronic engineering if you choose a BEng course.

 - The opportunity to follow a sandwich year in industry if you choose the relevant four-year BEng or five-year MEng degree option.

 We accept a combination of A-levels and other qualifications, as well as equivalent international qualifications subject to entry requirements.
 Typical offers are as follows: